 After visiting the Dark Hedges we made our way to Ballycastle, a small but beautiful town in County Antrim.
 If you get the chance to explore the town centre do.
 It is very colourful with some quaint shops and some really amazing pubs too.

 We ended up having lunch at O’Connors Bar and the food was incredible.
 It is a traditional Irish bar, and the food is designed to cater to all tastes.
 They also do some pretty amazing seafood.
 Dave ordered Gambas and was practically drinking the sauce they came with, whereas I ordered the crab claws.
-Despite having to work hard for my meal it was absolutely delicious and we certainly recommend eating here.
+Despite having to work hard for my meal it was absolutely delicious and we certainly recommend adding this to your Northern Ireland road trip itinerary.

 Eventually we made it onto the Causeway Coastal route and our first stop was Dunluce Castle.
 Parking around here can be a bit tricky as the car park can fill up quickly.
 So you do need to be patient, but it is worth it.
 Set on some dramatic coastal cliffs this castle is stunning.